Note: This page recognises Ngāi Tahu's preferred name/spelling for pateke.

 Pateke are small members of the duck family which previously had the conservation status ‘Nationally Endangered’.
 Habitat restoration, predator control and captive breeding for release have helped populations to recover.

-The abundance of birdlife makes Punanga Manu o Te Anau/Te Anau Bird Sanctuary the perfect place for practicing wildlife photography.
-If you can’t see many birds during your visit, look out for kārearea, the beautiful and rare native falcon who may be paying the sanctuary residents an unwelcome visit.
+Punanga Manu o Te Anau/Te Anau Bird Sanctuary is the perfect place for practicing wildlife photography.
+Look out for kārearea, the beautiful and rare native falcon who may be paying the sanctuary residents an unwelcome visit.

 Punanga Manu o Te Anau/Te Anau Bird Sanctuary is a great place to visit with families.
 There are lots of kid-friendly activities including bird and butterfly wings to take your picture with, kids picnic tables and a mini-shelter with story-stones and artwork.